anshckr/sprinkrl_app/README.md

   scenarios.js          --> end-to-end scenarios to be run by Protractor
 ```

+## Additional Details

+The app internally uses firebase to fetch the list of employess.
+Initially, no employee is allocated any seat so you need to manually move the employee and allocate position to them.

+A button is given to add an employee to the database.
+Further if you want to remove any employee, you will need to go to the app's firebase database to manually remove them.
+You will need collaboratation permission to do that.
+Please send a mail to - anshgm123@gmail.com for the same

 ## Testing

+NOTE: The Test Cases are still failing

 There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.